White Wine Matches

 Classic White Wine Pairings

-Sauvignon Blanc with goat cheese salad is legendary.
+Sauvignon Blanc with goat cheese salad is legendary for good reason.
 The wine’s grassy, herbaceous notes echo the cheese’s tanginess, while its acidity slices through the richness.

 Chardonnay with lobster works because both are luxurious.
 The wine’s richness matches the lobster’s sweetness, and a touch of oak adds complexity without overwhelming.

-Riesling with spicy Asian cuisine is one of wine’s great discoveries.
+Riesling with spicy Asian cuisine is one of wine’s great discoveries that changed how I think about pairing.
 The wine’s sweetness (even in dry styles) tempers spice, while its acidity cleanses the palate.
-Thai, Vietnamese, Korean—Riesling handles them all.
+Thai, Vietnamese, Korean — Riesling handles them all.

 Albariño with seafood is Spain’s coastal classic.
 The wine’s salinity mirrors the ocean, and its bright acidity keeps everything fresh.